Global Rabies Treatment Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In April 2022, Cadila Pharmaceuticals launched a three-dose recombinant nanoparticle-based G protein rabies vaccine in Ahmedabad.
-This is a three-dose regimen to be given over a period of one week (on day 0, day three, and day seven) after exposure to the virus.
-It is the first in a long list of existing rabies vaccines that require five doses.
+In April 2022, Cadila Pharmaceuticals introduced a three-dose recombinant nanoparticle-based G protein rabies vaccine in Ahmedabad.
+This innovative vaccine is administered as a three-dose regimen over one week, with doses on day 0, day 3, and day 7 following exposure to the virus.
+This approach marks a significant advancement, offering a shorter dosing schedule compared to traditional five-dose rabies vaccines, potentially improving patient compliance and treatment outcomes.

 -